 If you can’t decide where to start as far as flavor combos go, check out these five homemade Pop-Tart recipes and pick your favorite; they each detail the general method too, so use them as-is or as a template to guide you while you experiment in the kitchen.

-A classic flavor combo, but use whatever fruit jam you fancy!
-(You could even go savory: cut the sugar in the dough, fill the pastry with hot pepper jelly, and top it off with melted cheese…) Get our Frosted Strawberry Pop Tarts recipe.
+A classic flavor combo, but use whatever fruit jam you fancy (Trader Joe’s Peach Bellini Jam is a favorite).
+You could even go savory: cut the sugar in the dough, fill the pastry with hot pepper jelly, and top it off with melted cheese… Get our Frosted Strawberry Pop Tarts recipe.

-No fake fruit here: the filling is made from fresh apples sauteed with cinnamon, sugar, and lemon juice (add a little brandy if you’re not serving these to kids), and the glaze incorporates some of the leftover apple-sauteing pan juices.
+No fake fruit here: the filling is made from fresh apples sauteed with cinnamon, sugar, and lemon juice (add a little brandy if you’re not serving these to kids), and the glaze incorporates some of the leftover apple-sauteing pan juices for beautifully concentrated fall flavor.
 Get our Apple-Cinnamon Pop Tarts recipe.

 S’mores are fantastic in any form, toaster pastries (and hand pies) included.
 The flaky bites are filled with marshmallow cream and glazed with rich milk chocolate, but you couldn’t go wrong adding a teensy bit more chopped chocolate to the inside too… Get our S’mores Pop Tarts recipe.

 Add a little cocoa powder to the dough and double up on the chocolate in the filling.
 Since you use chopped chocolate, you can get as creative as you want with your chocolate bar of choice.
 A chocolate glaze is an obvious choice to make it a triple threat, but we like a plain vanilla topping too.
+Add some cinnamon and cayenne to the filling or the dough for a Mexican chocolate twist.
 Get our Double Chocolate Pop Tarts recipe.

 What’s your favorite Pop-Tart flavor (homemade or otherwise)?
 Let us know in the comments!